 And, once again, compounding the problem of isolation is the problem of invisibility.
 The truth is, many service agencies and church ministries have created effective and innovative programs, and yet they are struggling or failing for lack of participants.
 Week after week, life-changing programs go undersubscribed, job-training classes operate at half-capacity, halfway houses have unfilled beds, and ministries are shutting down.
 Here’s why: They lack an effective way to connect to and communicate with returning citizens in real time.
 People can’t see each other.

-The Inside Out Network (ION) is a growing statewide network of service providers, churches, ministries, and volunteers who are banding together to offer a better way to help returning citizens navigate reentry.
+The Inside Out Network (ION) is a growing statewide network of service providers, churches, ministries, volunteers, and advocates who are banding together to offer a better way to help returning citizens navigate reentry.
 We believe it’s time to stop being invisible and working in isolation, because none of us can make the impact we want to see by continuing to go it on our own.

-The ION mobile responsive website is a revolutionary interactive platform and the key meeting place where the power of networking will become real for returning citizens, service providers, individual volunteers, churches, and even family members.
+The ION mobile responsive website is a revolutionary interactive platform and the key meeting place where the power of networking will become real for returning citizens, service providers, individual volunteers, advocates, churches, and even family members.
 This is much more than a database.
 It’s an entirely new experience.
 After creating a personal or organizational profile (inmates will be enrolled and create a personal profile while in prison), users will log in and go to one of three main areas to interact: Search Center, Message Center, and the HUB.

 ION is completely free to inmates, returning citizens, and their families.